This section provides guidance for coding transit routes.

 Section 9.1 Non-Transit and Transit Modes

-With the addition of KNR, the non-transit modes have been modified.
 The model includes five non-transit modes which are shown in Table 9-1.
 The mode 1 walk connectors represent both access and egress.
 The KNR and PNR connectors are also generated in both directions; however, either the access or egress mode has to be walk (i.e. PNR access - transit - walk egress).
 The directionality is also period specific as previously discussed.
 The station / feeder mode is generated using the FACTYPE 53 links coded in the network to ensure connectivity between feeder buses and rail stations.
-The mode 5 transfer links are other transfer opportunities between transit stops that are not explicitly coded in the network (e.g. bus stops in close proximity to one another).
+The mode 5 transfer links are other transfer opportunities between transit stops that are not explicitly coded in the network such as bus stops in close proximity to one another.
 These transfer links are generated up to a tenth of mile between transit stops.
 All connectors are created utilizing PT’s GENERATE command.

 Real transit modes are similar to previous model versions and are provided in Table 9-2.
 There are five modes available for each operator: 1) Local bus 2) Heavy rail 3) Express bus 4) Light rail and 5) Premium BRT.
 In addition, there is one commuter rail mode.
 The model also includes place holders for new projects.
 This is primarily intended for transit studies to allow detailed extraction of trip information for project trips.